-BeXyl data will be accessible through institutional repositories.
+BeXyl data is being accessible through institutional repositories.
 Organizations with their own repository will use their own one.
-For authors without access to an institutional repository, and when they cannot be uploaded in the repositories of other co-authors, the document will be uploaded as a first option or at DIGITAL.CSIC as this organization is the coordinator of the project.
+For authors without access to an institutional repository, and when they cannot be uploaded in the repositories of other co-authors, the documents are uploaded as a first option at DIGITAL.CSIC as this organization is the coordinator of the project.
 As an alternative to DIGITAL.CSIC BeXyl considers the ZENODO repository in the community OpenAIRE (European Commission Funded Research) and the Euphresco DROP that is managed by P20-EPPO.